nmarchio/osm-planning-tool/README.md

 ## License

 This project is licensed under the terms of the GNU General Public License as published by the Free Software Foundation, version 3.
-Contact nmarchio@uchicago.edu for more questions - see the [LICENSE.md](https://github.com/nmarchio/osm-planning-tool/blob/master/LICENSE.md) file for details.
+See the [LICENSE.md](https://github.com/nmarchio/osm-planning-tool/blob/master/LICENSE.md) file for details.

 ## Copyright